JulianLopezB/search-engine-tuner/README.md

-# ContactNova Search Engine POC - Backend
+# Search Engine Tuner POC - Backend

-This is the backend component of the ContactNova Search Engine POC, built with FastAPI.
+This is the backend component of the Search Engine Tuner POC, built with FastAPI.

+## Overview

+Search Engine Tuner is a comprehensive platform for calibrating and evaluating search engines using different embeddings and approaches.
+It supports various vector-based methods, including pretrained transformers from HuggingFace and OpenAI, as well as embeddings trained with algorithms like FastText.

+The platform allows the measurement of key metrics in information retrieval, such as topK precision, recall, MAP, MRR, NDCG, and more, using a customizable evaluation dataset.

+The project leverages synthetic data generation via generative AI to create evaluation datasets and employs mlflow for tracking results, adhering to MLOps best practices.
+Search Engine Tuner is scalable, language-agnostic, customizable, and performant, making it suitable for any document corpus.

-## Features
+## Key Features

 - Vector-based search using Qdrant
 - Multiple embedding models support (FastText and Transformer-based)
 - Data ingestion and preprocessing
 - Evaluation of embedding models
 - Dockerized application for easy deployment
+- Supports vector, keyword, and hybrid engines
+- Embedding customization through pretrained models or FastText
+- Scalable and performant, adaptable to any language or corpus
+- MLOps best practices using mlflow
+- Tested on articles in Spanish and Galician
+- Serves as both a demo and a production environment for a client, including a frontend with a user-friendly UX

 ## Prerequisites